sitwithariadne/website/src/posts/ten-fetter-model-of-enlightenment.md

 3. ` belief or consequences from self-view`  (basic duality, belief in independent self, belief in a soul, ignorance about basic impersonal causality)

+# 1st Path
-_1st Path - **Sottapana** - Knows what the path is, on the path, using fruit of the path, understands all parts of identity are fair game.
+**Sottapana** - Knows what the path is, on the path, using fruit of the path, understands all parts of identity are fair game.
 Has had a clean taste of arhatship, to show the path isn't just possible, but inevitable._

 First three fetters are removed.

+# 2nd Path
-_2nd Path -  **Sakadagami** - Understands that craving and aversion drive a lot of unwholesome behaviors -- is working to remove them -- has a lot of them already removed._
+**Sakadagami** - Understands that craving and aversion drive a lot of unwholesome behaviors -- is working to remove them -- has a lot of them already removed.

 First three fetters removed, ill-will and sense-desire are greatly reduced.